redskap/aws-dynamodb-java-example-local-testing/README.md

 AWS DynamoDB provides possibility to test locally and it requires `sqlite4java.library.path` system property to be set.
 In the [official example](https://github.com/aws-samples/aws-dynamodb-examples) it is set for the Maven project.

-If you run it from Gradle or from your IDE, local database might not start as the sqlite4java native libraries are not avaialiable.
+If you run it from Gradle or from your IDE, local database might not start as the sqlite4java native libraries are not available.
 These are downloaded as a dependency of `DynamoDBLocal` artifact, but it is not visible by default.
 Sqlite4java loads it from the path defined by `sqlite4java.library.path` system property.

 If it is not set or not valid, you probably see something similar in the logs:
 ```